nightowlcasino/ERGOHACK-III-/ergoscript.md

 ```

  *Remarks*:
- We would suggest to build custom game contracts in at least two transactions.
+- We would suggest to build custom game contracts in at least two transactions so that the House contract funds can be used immediately rather than wait for game result.
-- One that extracts the matching bet amount from the House Contract and returns the remaining tokens back to a single house contract box.
+	- One transaction that extracts the matching bet amount from the House Contract and returns the remaining tokens back to a single house contract box.
 	- A second transaction to determine the outcome of the game.

-This way the House Contract, which acts as the Liquidity Pool can be accessed after one single block.
+- Games will produce many boxes guarded by the house contract with minor amounts of OWL tokens.
+These boxes can be seen as shards of the larger main box.
+In order for a liqudity provider to receive the full rewards from all OWLs under the house contract guard box, collection should be performed before liqudity redemption.
+However, collection could be costly in terms of mining fees and computation and hence it is suggested liqudity redemption be issued through a periodic proxy contract that is called after a periodic collection (for example every 5 minutes)

  **Example Game Design: Simplified Roulette**